Nravitejareddy/Student-Result-Management-Portal/README.md

 ![AJAX](https://img.shields.io/badge/AJAX-Asynchronous-blue)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

 The **Student Result Management Portal (SRMS)** is a web-based academic management system developed using **PHP** and **MySQL**.
-It enables educational institutions to efficiently manage student records, subjects, classes, examination results, and notices through a secure administrator portal while allowing students to access their academic results using their Roll ID.
+It enables educational institutions to manage student records, subjects, classes, results, and notices through an admin panel while allowing students to view their academic results using their Roll ID.

 ---